thunderbird/webext-docs/overlay/folders.rst

 =======

 The folders API first appeared in Thunderbird 68 as a part of the :doc:`accounts` API.
-They were later moved here.
+It was later moved here.